HEALNet: Multimodal Fusion for Heterogeneous Biomedical Data: Abstract

 \section{Abstract}

-Technological advances in medical data collection such as high-resolution histopathology and high-throughput genomic sequencing have contributed to the rising requirement for multi-modal biomedical modelling, specifically for image, tabular, and graph data.
-Most multi-modal deep learning approaches are using modality-specific architectures that are trained separately and cannot capture the crucial cross-modal information that motivates the integration of different data sources.
-This paper presents the Hybrid Early-fusion Attention Learning Network (HEALNet) – a flexible multi-modal fusion architecture, which a) preserves modality-specific structural information, b) captures the cross-modal interactions and structural information in a shared latent space, c) can effectively handle missing modalities during training and inference, and d) enables intuitive model inspection by learning on the raw data input instead of opaque embeddings.
-We conduct multi-modal survival analysis on Whole Slide Images and Multi-omic data on four cancer cohorts of The Cancer Genome Atlas (TCGA).
-HEALNet achieves state-of-the-art performance, substantially improving over both uni-modal and recent multi-modal baselines, whilst being robust in scenarios with missing modalities.
+Technological advances in medical data collection, such as high-throughput genomic sequencing and digital high-resolution histopathology, have contributed to the rising requirement for multimodal biomedical modelling, specifically for image, tabular and graph data.
+Most multimodal deep learning approaches use modality-specific architectures that are often trained separately and cannot capture the crucial cross-modal information that motivates the integration of different data sources.
+This paper presents the \textbf{H}ybrid \textbf{E}arly-fusion \textbf{A}ttention \textbf{L}earning \textbf{Net}work (HEALNet) – a flexible multimodal fusion architecture, which: a) preserves modality-specific structural information, b) captures the cross-modal interactions and structural information in a shared latent space, c) can effectively handle missing modalities during training and inference, and d) enables intuitive model inspection by learning on the raw data input instead of opaque embeddings.
+We conduct multimodal survival analysis on Whole Slide Images and Multi-omic data on four cancer datasets from The Cancer Genome Atlas (TCGA). \mbox{HEALNet} achieves state-of-the-art performance compared to other end-to-end trained fusion models, substantially improving over unimodal and multimodal baselines whilst being robust in scenarios with missing modalities.
+The code is available at~\url{https://github.com/konst-int-i/healnet}.